errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 ## Grazie

-[Grazie Professional][1] is plugin developed by the Jetbrains team that "provides intelligent grammar checks, completion, and writing assistance for natural language."
+[Grazie Professional][1] is plugin developed by the JetBrains' team that "provides intelligent grammar checks, completion, and writing assistance for natural language."